Data architectures for computers and mobile printing, interconnections

 Different mobile data exchange architectures possible in operation

 Here we present the different connection structures between terminals and databases for Android.
-We’ll go from obsolete to current modes.

 First of all, USB connections with an Android are useful for loading programs (Apk) on certain smartphones: this is the only use for this mode, although it can be done by scanning the QRcode of the apk address.
 But on some ruggedized terminals, there are no longer any USB connectors, so this mode, inherited from the old Windows CE world, can no longer be used in “operating” mode.